BenedictAdamson/MC-web/README.md

 * An *HTTP reverse proxy* (also call the *ingress*), which communicates with the browser.
 It forwards requests from the browser (or front-end) to the *front-end HTTP server* and to the *back end HTTP server*, as appropriate for each request.
 * A *front-end HTTP server*, which provides your browser with the code for the front-end.
 * A *back end HTTP server*, which does the complicated processing.
-* A *database server*, which records long term information.
+* A *game database server*, which records long term information for the back end HTTP server.
+* An *authentication server*, which handles logins.
+* An *authentication database server*, which records long term information authentication server.

 The back end HTTP server makes use of code in the *model* component.